mdeyanov83/fractal-playground/README.md

 - WebSockets

 I wanted the user to receive live progress updates when they request a rendered image from the backend.
-When the user clicks the __Reqeust Render__ button in the control pannel, a WebSocket connection is established with the server.
+When the user clicks the __Request Render__ button in the control pannel, a WebSocket connection is established with the server.
 Live updates are send to the front-end and a progress bar is visualized.
 Once the image is ready, the server transmits the binary image data through the same connection and a window pops up so the user can save the image locally.

 __Back End (Server Side)__